Your CLAUDE.md file is the difference between Claude Code being a glorified autocomplete and a senior engineer who truly understands your codebase.

 - Historical context - Focus on current state, not project history

 Important: Every word in CLAUDE.md consumes context tokens.
-Keep it under 300 lines.
-Ideally, aim for 50-100 lines in the root file with imports for detailed sections.
+Anthropic’s official guidance is to target under 200 lines per file - longer files consume more context and reduce adherence.
+Ideally, aim for 50-100 lines in the root file with path-scoped rules for the details.

 The Complete .NET CLAUDE.md Template